harrison314/SlovakEidDecryptionTool/README.md

 _Slovak eID Decryption tool_ is util for  encryption certificate extraction, from Slovak eID card, encrypt any file using encryption certificate and decrpt encrypted file using Slovak eID card.

-This program use _AES-256 CBC_ for file encryption and RSA 3072 with *RSA PKCS1 padding* for wrapping AES key (RSA 3072 and PKCS1 padding support Slovak eID).
+This program use _AES-256 CBC_ for file encryption and RSA 3072 with *RSA PKCS1 padding* for wrapping AES key (Slovak eID support RSA 3072 and PKCS1 padding).

 This project aim to education [PKCS#11](https://www.cryptsoft.com/pkcs11doc/STANDARD/pkcs-11v2-20.pdf) standard and using using Slovak eID.